AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

 Go to https://portal.azure.com/ and log in.

-Search for Azure Active Directory in the search bar and click on the result.
+Search for Azure Active Directory in the search bar and click the result.
 Alternatively, you can browse directly to https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview

-Click on App Registration - New Registration
+Click App Registration > New Registration.

-Go to the newly created app, and select API Permissions
+Go to the newly-created app, and select API Permissions.

 Select the below permissions for your app, then click Add Permission: